duymap/devops/k8s-ingress-cert/README.md

 ```
 - Then you will see now ingress can be accessible via port 443 it means SSL

-11. Run migration of backend.
+**11. Run migration of backend.
 That is because of we're using existing backend image.
-For your own backend, you can handle it by bootstrap application itself, so you might don't need to run this step if your backend already cover it during bootstraping application:
+For your own backend, you can handle it by bootstrap application itself, so you might don't need to run this step if your backend already cover it during bootstraping application:**
 ```
 kubectl exec -it <pod-backend-name> -- sh yarn prisma migrate deploy